 Access Requests

 Mezite supports just-in-time (JIT) access through an access request workflow.
-Instead of granting permanent elevated SSH privileges, users request temporary access to specific roles.
+Instead of granting permanent elevated SSH privileges, users request temporary access only when they need it.
 Designated approvers review and approve (or deny) requests, and the elevated access automatically expires after a configured duration.
 Every step is recorded in the audit log.

 JIT Access Escalation Concept